Online Platforms and the Fair Exposure Problem Under Homophily: Simulations

 \section{Simulations}

-We use our model to empirically study the effects of different model parameters from real-world click data.
-Tables \ref{tab:exp-param-vals} and~\ref{tab:default-params-data-indep} in \S~\ref{app:experimental} describe the parameters used, such as number of runs, proportional representation of each group, among others.
-We evaluate four empirical datasets to estimate parameter values from~\citet{ReplicationExposure} and three examples from~\citet{balancedExposure}, deferred to \S~\ref{app:experimental}.
-Parameter fitting is done by maximum likelihood estimation, and values are shown in Table~\ref{tab:exp-param-vals} in \S~\ref{app:experimental}.
-For $p$, we fit a beta distribution and present the parameters $\alpha$ and $\beta$ here.
+We use our model to empirically study the effects of different model parameters from real-world click data.\footnote{All code is available at \url{https://github.com/jfinocchiaro/fair-exposure}.} Tables~\ref{tab:exp-param-vals} and~\ref{tab:default-params-data-indep} in \S~\ref{app:experimental} describe the parameters used, such as number of runs, proportional representation of each group, among others.
+We use maximum likelihood estimation to fit parameter values from~\citet{ReplicationExposure} in this section, and study three datasets from~\citet{balancedExposure} deferred to \S~\ref{subapp:additional-experiments}.
+For $p$, we fit a beta distribution and present the parameters $\alpha$ and $\beta$ in the appendix.
+See \S~\ref{app:experimental} for additional experiments evaluating the effects of population-based parameters.

-Both datasets are publicly available online, and~\citet{ReplicationExposure} require that no attempt at de-anonymization is made in the personal data.
-We make no such attempts, and our model does not produce any output that could aid in malicious attempts to de-anonymize the previous data.